[Skip to Content]

 • All course materials

 A limited number of partial and full scholarships (typically 2-4) are available, primarily for women leaders working at organizations lacking internal professional development resources (e.g., nonprofits, civic or governmental entities, small businesses or entrepreneurs) and from lower-income/developing countries.
-Leaders from U.S. federal government agencies are eligible for designated scholarship funding; one federal agency scholarship per year is typically awarded.
-Scholarship requests are considered and awarded during the final stage of the selection process.
+Leaders from U.S. federal government agencies are eligible for designated scholarship funding; one scholarship per year is typically awarded to a U.S. federal government agency employee.
+Scholarship requests are considered by the IWF Global Selection Committee in parallel with selection decisions.

 Questions?